sahajDahal/GmailSummarizer/README.md

 # GmailSummarizer

-🌟 Summarize your emails and receive a daily digest.
-Designed for efficiency and simplicity, it helps you stay on top of your communications without having to sift through countless messages.
-Uses OpenAI API to generate summaries.
+🌟 **GmailSummarizer** helps you manage your inbox efficiently by summarizing emails and delivering a concise daily digest straight to your inbox.
+By leveraging Google Apps Script and OpenAI API, this tool automates the process of extracting, summarizing, and emailing key details from your Gmail account.

+## 📝 Overview of Steps:
+1. **Set up a Google Sheet** to store and organize email summaries.
+2. **Use Google Apps Script** to extract emails from your Gmail account and summarize them using the OpenAI API.
+3. **Run the scripts manually** or schedule them to run automatically via triggers.
+4. Receive a **daily summary email** with key details from your messages.

+This tool ensures simplicity and privacy by keeping your data secure within your Google account while utilizing OpenAI API for accurate and concise summarization.

+---

 ## 🚀 Features:
 - **Automated Email Summaries**: Parses your Gmail inbox daily to identify key messages and summarize them.